heartcombo/simple_form/README.md

 ```

 So instead of a checkbox for the *accepts* attribute, you'll have a pair of radio buttons with yes/no
-labels and a text area instead of a text field for the description.
+labels and a textarea instead of a text field for the description.
 You can also render boolean
 attributes using `as: :select` to show a dropdown.

 It is also possible to give the `:disabled` option to **Simple Form**, and it'll automatically mark